dmitriz/vscode-runonsave/README.md

 ## Configuration

-Add "emeraldwalk.runonsave" configuration to user or workspace settings.
+Add "dmitriz.runonsave" configuration to user or workspace settings.

 - `shell` - (optional) shell path to be used with child_process.exec options that runs commands.
 - `autoClearConsole` - (optional) clear VSCode output console every time commands run.
 Defaults to false.